To main content

 Photo: Shutterstock

-1. Hybrid Modeling and Uncertainty Quantification in Transfer Learning
+1. Hybrid Modelling and Uncertainty Quantification

 In the energy sector, wind turbines, compressors or other production facilities are typically numerically simulated.
 While those simulations are precise, they are too computationally expensive to use for inference about unknown parameters.
 The idea is to use machine learning as a surrogate model and explore the uncertainty of the trained model, both on simulated and real data.

-• Handling of erroneous input data in predictive maintenance of wind turbines with explanatory variables, e.g. vibration
+• Handling of erroneous input data in predictive maintenance of wind turbines with explanatory variables, e.g. vibration.

-• Exploring hybrid AI or transfer learning for predictive maintenance data-driven models (e.g. predicting the expected life time of gearboxes and bushings of wind turbines)
+• Exploring hybrid AI or transfer learning for predictive maintenance data-driven models (e.g. predicting the expected lifetime of gearboxes and bushings of wind turbines).

-• Making explainability and relationship of the prediction results and causes
+• Making explainability and relationship of the prediction results and causes.

 Contact & Questions